composit/lua_cuckoo_filter/README.md

 - none

 *Return*
-- Returns the number of distinct items added to the set.
+- Returns the number of distinct items currently in the set.

 #### clear
 ```lua